scalp42/chefabulous/README.md

 - support multiple chef server versions
 - allow WebUI password to be modified in settings
 - robust Chef server provisioning
+- add an option to override the cidr for SSH access limited to the host running chefabulous